angular/angular/aio/content/guide/universal.md

 ## Server Code

 To run an Angular Universal application on the server, you need a server program that accepts the requests and returns the results.
-That's not part of the core Angular app, so you need to add those pieces.
+That's not part of the client-side Angular app, so you need to add those pieces.

 The code specific to Universal is in three files: